OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Topic_Broker.md

 ## Choice of topic (student perspective) {: #topic_broker_participant}

-As a participant, simply select the course element Topic Exchange in your course.
+As a participant, simply select the course element Topic Broker in your course.
 Depending on the phase of the enrolment process, you will be shown the current status of topic allocation.

 ### 1. Step: Select topics
 Click on the "Add" button for a topic description that you would like to enrol in and it will be added to the list of your selected topics.